 Can we do work to the building when bats are present?

 If you are planning any work to your place of worship, including repairs or adaptations, and bats are present it is likely you will require a licence from Natural England.
-There are several places where you can find further advice including our note on Working Around Bats.

 It is safest to assume that bats (or evidence of their roosts) will be present in your historic place of worship, particularly in confined or inaccessible roof spaces Anticipating the presence of bats and planning accordingly can avoid expensive delays to works and potential prosecution.

 Do not assume you will not disturb the bats.
 A free roost visitor service is available from the Bat Conservation Trust and can help you to assess the licence requirement.
 The free service will provide a Method Statement which gives guidance on best practice and how to plan the work around the bats.